 Personal Growth Is Key In Unsettling Times

-Having been a one-task manager, rather than multi-task, hit us hard particularly during the lockdown.
+Having been a one-task manager, rather than a multi-task, hit us hard, particularly during the lockdown.
 This wasn’t about learning the Spanish language.
 It was more about allowing time for personal growth and health goals, such as weight loss or healthy eating.
 The beauty was that we learned to take one day at a time, set doable goals, and progressed from there.